LANAP® Laser Treatment New York City

 How are lasers used for gum disease treatment in your office?

-I am a board certified periodontist who regularly reviews and interprets the international periodontal and implant research in order to provide the most educated recommendations to my New York City and Manhattan patients.
+I am a board certified periodontist who regularly reviews and interprets the international periodontal and implant research in order to provide the most educated recommendations to my New York City patients.
 I use lasers to perform a variety of procedures.
 For gum disease and periodontitis, I utilize LANAP (laser assisted new attachment procedure) protocol in conjunction with a microscope.

 The most effective treatment of periodontal disease must incorporate a method of thoroughly cleaning the roots of teeth of bacteria (plaque /tartar).
 Research shows that after traditional scaling and root planning, a large percentage of tartar remains.
 The highest level of care can be delivered when using a microscope, as vision and illumination are maximized.
 More tartar can be removed, resulting in a greater resolution of gum/periodontal disease.